 Spring 2010: Applied Psychology in Early China

 CHIN 5230: History of Early Chinese Thought (Spring 2011, Fall 2013)Introduces early Chinese philosophy, mostly “Masters’ Literature” of the fifth to first century BCE, which is foundational for all later Chinese philosophy and political thought.
 Close reading of primary sources will be combined with an introduction to secondary scholarship in English and modern Chinese, both articles on individual texts/philosophers and comprehensive histories of early Chinese philosophy.
 Prereq., graduate standing or instructor consent.

-CHIN 5280: Topics in Ancient Literature (Fall 2007, 2008, 2010)Examines a specific problem or issue in ancient Chinese literature, e.g., early views of language’s relationship to reality, or the commentary tradition and the emergence of allegorical and metaphysical approaches to interpreting texts.
+CHIN 5280: Topics in Ancient Literature (Fall 2007, 2008, 2010, Spring 2016)Examines a specific problem or issue in ancient Chinese literature, e.g., early views of language’s relationship to reality, or the commentary tradition and the emergence of allegorical and metaphysical approaches to interpreting texts.
 Topics vary from year to year.
 May be repeated up to 9 total credit hours.
 Prereq., graduate standing or instructor consent.

 Fall 2007: Philosophical Criticism in Pre-imperial China